limyiqin/IoTDoorSystem/README.md

 Once done save the API Key in a notepad.
 The key will be used in the main python Start talking to your new bot by saying /start.

 ## :exclamation: Amazon Web Services(AWS) Message Broker Setup

+Sign in with your AWS console at https://aws.amazon.com

+In the AWS dashboard, type “AWS IoT” to access the AWS IoT service.

+iot1

+On the Welcome page, choose Get started

+iot2

+Now register your Raspberry PI as a Thing

+In the left navigation pane, click “Registry” to expand it, then choose “Things”

+iot 3

+On the page that says “You don’t have any things yet”, choose “Register a thing” If you have created a thing before, choose Create.

+iot4

+A thing represents a device whose status or data is stored in the AWS cloud.
+The Thing Shadows is the state of the device, e.g. is it “on” or “off”, is it “red” or “green” etc.

+Our “thing” here is our RPi, so let’s type “MyRaspberryPi” for the name Click “Create thing”

+iot 5

+On the Details page, choose Interact

+iot 6

+Copy and paste the REST API endpoint into a Notepad.
+You will need this value later.

+iot7

+Next we are going to Create Certificates

+Choose Security

+iot 8

+Choose “Create certificate” to generate an X.509 certificate and key pair

+iot9

+After a while, you should see the following screen, where there are a total of four download links

+iot10

+Create a working directory called deviceSDK and download all the 4 files above in this deviceSDK directory, renaming them with friendly names like what I have done.

+iot11

+Next, click the “Activate” button.
+Almost immediately, you should see “Successfully activated certificate” and the Activate button changes to “Deactivate”

+iot12

+Next choose Security Policy for your RPI

+Click on the “Attach a policy” button that is near the bottom right-hand corner of the page.

+iot13

+On the next page, choose “Create new policy”

+iot14

+On the Create a policy page, key in the following configuration and then click “Create”

+iot15

+iot16

+iot 17

+You will see a page similar to that below, move ahead to click the “Back” arrow to return to the previous page and contibue with the instructions in next section.

+iot 18

+You will see a page similar to that below, move ahead to click the “Back” arrow to return to the previous page and contibue with the instructions in next section.

+iot 19

+The X.509 certificate you created earlier is shown.
+Click the checkboc beside it, then click “Actions” button and choose “Attach Policy”

+iot 20

+Check the “MyRaspberryPiSecurityPolicy” you created earlier and click “Attch” button.

+iot 21

+Let’s attach the “Thing” to this certificate
+Click “Actions” button and choose “Attach Thing”

+iot 22

+In the Attach things to certificates(s) dialog box, select the check box next to the thing you created to represent your Raspberry Pi, and then choose Attach

+iot 23